Storing carrots correctly will keep them fresh for longer and reduce food waste. Here’s how to store carrots like a pro.

 - Carrots are best stored in the vegetable bin in the refrigerator.
 Fridge temperature and organization are key to keeping your carrots fresh longer.
 Ideally, vegetables should be kept slightly moist.
 You can do this by wrapping the carrots in a damp cloth.

 - Alternatively, you can store carrots in fresh water.
 Simply fill reusable glass jars or a small dish with fresh water and put the vegetables right on in.
-In this case, make sure you’re storing your carrots in the refrigerator and changing the water regularly.
+In this case, make sure you’re storing your carrots in the refrigerator and changing the water daily.

 By the way: We firmly recommend that you only buy carrots which are organic in quality.
-For one, these grow without the use chemical synthetic pesticides.
+For one, these grow without the use of chemical pesticides.
 Plus, organic farmers must also comply with numerous additional regulations that promote the protection of the environment and its native species.

 Utopia’s tip: Put Onion Skins Back to Use: 5 Useful Tricks

-2. Storing Freshly Harvested Carrots
+2. Storing Freshly Harvested Carrots for Months

 It’s impossible to know how long carrots from the supermarket have been stored, and under what conditions.
 If you do not buy carrots but grow them yourself, you’ll know first hand.
 And you’ll always have the advantage of being able to harvest your own fresh vegetables.